Post Rock District 4-H Events & Activities

 4-H at Home

-4-H at Home provides learning resources for kids, teens and families to enjoy from home.
+4-H at Home provides learning resources for kids, teens and families to enjoy from home (or anywhere!).
 Explore National 4-H’s 4-H at Home website to receive hands-on, educational activities, including activity guides and curriculum to help explore your spark!

 Project records provide an opportunity to develop record keeping skills through the summarization of a given year’s 4-H work within a certain project, including, but not limited to: goals, learning experiences, finances, leadership, service, and exhibits.
 Project Record Reports have replaced KAPs.
 To learn more about the new recording keeping process, find forms, and understand expectations to receive project record keeping recognition please visit our Record Keeping Resources webpage.

 Member Achievement Pins